P2Tree/adxl345-Pi/README.md

 Thanks to the project named adxl345-master, my project is based on this project with some classes and functions.

+License: GPLv2.
+See the LICENSE file for more details.
 ## Link

 You can link me with email: dicksonliuming@gmail.com